yet-it-compiles/JP-Cripps-Bot/README.md

 ## Requested Features Implemented
-- [x] Each command should contains a consistent color embed
+- [x] Consistent color embeds for all commands
-- [x] Members list should now reflect the number of people in each role accurately to what's avaliable in the server.
+- [x] Accurate member count for each role displayed in the Members list
-- [x] Displays Playing RDO - Wagon Stealing as a game activity.
-- [x] Removed all bots in !members command, along with repeated server memebers.
+- [x] Removed repeated server members and all bots from !members command
-- [x] Updated bot command calls to reflect recent updates.
+- [x] Renamed conflicting !commands command to !command
-- [x] Fixed '!commands' clash between other bots and reset it to !command.
-- [x] Making '!members' more readable by separating users into 2+ columns.
+- [x] Improved readability of !members by separating users into multiple columns
+- [x] Updated bot command calls to reflect recent changes
+- [x] Game activity for "Playing RDO - Wagon Stealing" added
-- [x] Updated the '!wagonSteals' command to search each message for 'bhwagon' and return the count.
+- [x] Updated !wagonSteals command to search for 'drwagon' and return updated scoreboard
+- [X] ⭐ New Interactive Community Game - Parley Tracking Leaderboard
-- [X] Sends a private message to a member 24 minutes after typing 'bhwagon' in the server, to let them know their cooldown is up.
+- [X] Sends a private message to a member 24 minutes after typing 'drwagon' in the server, to let them know their cooldown is up.
+- [X] ⭐ New Interactive Community Game - Bounty Alive Leaderboard
+- [X] ⭐ New Interactive Community Game - Bounty Dead Leaderboard
 - [X] Records the amount of alive/dead bounties brought in by the player
-- [X] Allows players to see how many alive / dead bounties the possee has brought by typing '!bountiesAlive', '!bountiesDead', and '!bounties'
-- [X] Create a command to view the total number of wagon steals
+- [X] Displays the total number of wagons stolen during a specified time interval at the bottom of the Leaderboard
-- [X] Displays at the bottom of '!wagonSteal' the total amount of wagons stolen during the time call xx.
+- [X] Displays the total number of parleys and bounties during a specified time interval at the bottom of the Leaderboard
-- [X] Add more community games like bounties, bountiesAlive/Dead
+- [X] Added various fun in-game quotes to attached to the cool down message that's sent after 24 minutes
-- [X] Updated PvPGuide, and wagonGuide links
+- [X] Updated links for a popular members PvP and Wagon stealing guide

-## Additional Administrative Features Implemented
-- [x] Send embedded message announcements to #announcements
-- [x] Users may send messages to the bot which will be delivered to everyone with the @admins role
+- [X] ⭐ New Administrative Feature - Allows members to send a message to JP Cripps that is relayed to all members with the @admin role
+- [X] ⭐ New Community Feature - Tracks each members progress towards various server roles
+- [X] ⭐ New Community Feature - Implemented various calls that returns embedded messages of server information, roles, and vetting requirements

 ## License
 I retain all rights to the source code and no one may reproduce, distribute, or create derivative works from this work.
+Anyone may download and utilize JP Cripps within their server freely.